ehcache/ehcache-jcache/README.md

 *ehcache-jcache* is a full implementation of the API and SPI from from JSR107 (aka JCache).
 It provides a wrapper around an Ehcache cache that allows allows you to use Ehcache as the caching provider using only JSR107 APIs.

+More detailed information about how to use this is found under the [ehcache-jcache](https://github.com/jsr107/ehcache-jcache/tree/master/ehcache-jcache) module

 Modules
 --------------------